SmithWillSuffice/ohanga-pai/content/blog/94_global_reserves_of_stupidity.md

 > _"Most Presidents were clued in enough to understand this."_

-Clued-in enough to believe the myth the USD was a global reserve currency".
+Clued-in enough to believe the myth the USD was a "global reserve currency".
 Mr Presidents of the world dudes!
 Banks do not lend Reserves.
 Furrcryinoutloud!
 I know a high IQ is not a prerequisite for political office, nor should it ever be, but simple spiritual awareness is enough to get to an understanding of the source of all unemployment.
-You'd want to know if you have a single spiritual bone in your body.
+You'd _want to know_ if you have a single spiritual bone in your body.

 This is half-funny:

-> _"It’s hard to imagine how we could find a more stupid and amateurish clown show on the road."_"
+> _"It’s hard to imagine how we could find a more stupid and amateurish clown show on the road."_

 Like I said at the start, it is no longer a mere clown show.
 It is professional state sponsored terrorism, mostly directed at their own domestic population.